 According to a new demographic study by State Department veteran Jack Martin of FAIR, the bill you just supported will catapult our current U.S. population of 300 million to more than 500 million (a half-BILLION) by mid-century!

 I have contacted your office repeatedly, warning you against the dire consequences of the existing illegal population in the United States.
 I have contacted your office repeatedly asking you to protect our borders against further invasion, and to evict the illegal aliens already in this country.
-I have contacted your office repeatedly about the degradation to our infrastructure, our society, our culture, and our way of life, which results from having these illegal aliens in our midst.
-You must know that I am a citizen, and that I vote, yet rather than represent me, my interests, the interests of the vast majority of our legal citizens, and the interests of our country as a whole, you chose to represent a group of foreign criminals whose goals are inimical to our society, if not to our very existence.
+I have contacted your office repeatedly about the degradation of our infrastructure, our society, our culture, and our way of life, which results from having these illegal aliens in our midst.
+You must know that I am a citizen and that I vote, yet rather than represent me, my interests, the interests of the vast majority of our legal citizens, and the interests of our country as a whole, you chose to represent a group of foreign criminals whose goals are inimical to our society, if not to our very existence.

 Did you not watch the TV coverage of the protests in Los Angeles yesterday?
 First, the protesters were against it being a crime to commit an illegal act.
 Second, of the protesters they interviewed, many claimed that it was not fair to punish people who had been breaking the law for such a long time.
 Third, many of the protesters were chanting “Mexico,” waving the Mexican flag, carrying signs in Spanish, and promoting the racial take-over of the United States by Mexicans and other non-whites.
 These, Senator Feinstein, are the people on whose behalf you voted yesterday.